 Not to mention, a new city ordinance that requires all new construction and major renovations to be at least LEED Silver certified.
 “We work hand-in-hand with the planning and design community to ensure these initiatives incorporate best practices for the built and natural environment,” Stuckey says.

-For local leaders, working to be more sustainable means reconciling the city’s developmental goals with its long-term environmental limits.
+For local leaders, working to be a more sustainable city means reconciling the city’s developmental goals with its long-term environmental limits.
 We’ve all heard of urban chic, but Atlanta is at the forefront of the latest trend in sustainability; let’s call it: urban green.
-So we headed south to check out a few of the city’s latest sustainability endeavors: Mercedes-Benz Stadium, the first professional sports venue in the world to achieve LEED Platinum certification; the Grant Park Gateway Project, connecting local communities via new and improved green space; and Camp Southern Ground, country music star and visionary Zac Brown’s latest passion project.

 One of the city’s latest sustainability endeavors is the Mercedes-Benz Stadium, the first professional sports venue in the world to achieve LEED Platinum certification.
 The 2 million-square-foot, $1.5 billion project features 4,000 solar panels and an advanced stormwater management program, resulting in a 47% reduction in domestic water use.

 Elsewhere in Atlanta, the Grant Park Gateway Project reimagines a typical parking garage to blend seamlessly into Green Park’s natural landscape.
 With its new and improved green rooftop, the project aims to connect local communities in an innovative, sustainable way.